TriKro/rsb-content/part6-evaluative_product_experiment/wizard-of-oz.md

 ### Interpreting Results

 The Wizard of Oz test can provide valuable information, especially quantitative data.
-Also you can gather information about the nature of interaction with your product.
-Summarize all your observations and use the insights to adjust your solution accordingly.
+We can also gather information about the nature of interaction with our product.
+Summarize all observations and use the insights to adjust our solution accordingly.

 ### Potential Biases